QuickBirdEng/SurveyKit/README.md

     override var endDate: Date
 ) : QuestionResult, Parcelable
 ```
+The `CustomResult` you created above will be used in the `CustomStep` we are about to create now.
+Your step has to implement the `Step` interface.
+Ihe `createResults` function has to return a `CustomResult`.<br/>
+All the content and styling of this view is up to you.<br/>
+The `setupViews` should be used to add Views.<br/>
+The `isValidInput` specifies, on which condition the user can continue this question.<br/>
+Four actions are possible: `Continue`, `Back`, `Cancel` and `Skip`.
+For these 4 actions the four listeners should be called when necessary.
 ```kotlin
 class CustomStep : Step {
     override val isOptional: Boolean = true